-Installing shields on the operating floor Image of the cover for fuel removal at Unit 3 Image inside PCV For Unit 3, It was succeeded for the first time after the accident to acquire image inside of pedestal using underwater ROV from 19 to 22 July 2017.
+Image of the cover for fuel removal at Unit 3

+Image inside PCV For Unit 3, It was succeeded for the first time after the accident to acquire image inside of pedestal using underwater ROV from 19 to 22 July 2017.
 As a result, in the pedestal, considered to be solidified molten materials and damage situation of some structure such as housing support and grating were confirmed.
-Investigation using muon cosmic ray to identify existence of fuel debris has been implemented from May to August 2017.
-The interim report was presented and any large high-density materials such as confirmed at Unit 2 have not yet confirmed.
+Investigation using muon cosmic ray to identify existence of fuel debris has been implemented from May to September 2017.
+The final report was presented and there is no large mass of fuel debris in the core of the RPV.